rsksmart/lumino-explorer/lumino-explorer-api/README.md

 6. Set the `lumino.explorer.api.account.file` property to the .json file of your RSK account.
 This path can be absolute or relative to `$RIF_LUMINO_EXPLORER_API_PATH/src/main/resources`.
    (Ex: `lumino.explorer.api.account.file=UTC--2019-04-19T15-07-00.568000000Z--034000b5f2862d114e4b3474f79fc64aad0cb742.json`).
-   Note: you must put the .json file of your account here or you can just use the keystore file that is on resources.
-There is no need to have funds into your account.
 7. Set the `lumino.explorer.api.account.password` property to the password of your account.
    (Ex: `lumino.explorer.api.account.paassword=3XhLXn[(Tub6'~Qe`)